Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Experiments

 \subsection{NYUDv2 dataset}

 The NYU-Depth V2 (NYUDv2) dataset~\cite{nyudv2} contains 1449 pairs of RGB and depth images, which are well aligned, densely labeled and made into the same size.
-These images have been splitted into three parts: 381 images for training, 414 images for validation and 654 images for testing, The images in the dataset are video sequences of various indoor scenes and recorded by both RGB and Depth camera from Microsoft Kinect.
-Following previous works~\cite{rcf_pami, bdcn}, both training and validation images are augmented and used to train the models.
-We adopt the same data augmentation strategy as ~\cite{rcf_pami}.
+These images have been splitted into three parts: 381 images for training, 414 images for validation and 654 images for testing.
+The images in the dataset are video sequences of various indoor scenes and recorded by both RGB and Depth camera from Microsoft Kinect.
+Following previous work~\cite{rcf_pami, bdcn}, both training and validation images are augmented and used to train the models.
+Each image in the training and validation set is horizontally flipped and rotated to four different angles.
 Each model has been trained twice: one trained using RGB images and one trained using HHA features.
 We compare the performance of different methods using three types of edge predictions produced by each model: one produced by the model trained on RGB images, one produced by the model trained on HHA features, and one produced by averaging the two previous predictions.
-During evaluation, the maximum tolerance allowed to math the edge predictions with the edge ground truth correctly is increased from 0.0075 to 0.011 as done previous works~\cite{hed_ijcv, rcf_pami, bdcn}.
+During evaluation, the maximum tolerance allowed to match the edge predictions with the edge ground truth correctly is increased from 0.0075 to 0.011 as done in previous work~\cite{hed_ijcv, rcf_pami, bdcn}.
 Quantitative comparisons of different methods in the test set of NYUDv2 dataset are displayed in table~\ref{f1_nyud}.